-This part includes one overall evaluation of each research group that the administrative unit has registered for the evaluation.
-The overall assessment of the research group has been written by one of the 18 expert panels that have evaluated the registered research groups in EVALMEDHELSE.
+This part includes one overall evaluation for each research group that the administrative unit has registered for the evaluation.
+The overall assessment of the research group has been written by one of the 18 expert panels that evaluated the registered research groups in EVALMEDHELSE.
 The expert panels are solely behind the evaluation of the research group(s).
-The evaluation committee is not responsible for the overall assessment of the research group(s).
+The evaluation committee is not responsible for the overall assessment of the research group(s) presented in this section.